jovialio/UdacitySDCND_Term3_P2_CarND-Semantic-Segmentation/README.md

 ### Introduction
 In this project, you'll label the pixels of a road in images using a Fully Convolutional Network (FCN).

+### Reflections

+This project is a fairly straight forward project of implementing FCN on road images based on pre trained VGG model.
+Implementation was completed based on the following [paper](https://people.eecs.berkeley.edu/~jonlong/long_shelhamer_fcn.pdf) on Fully Convolutional Networks for Semantic Segmentation.
+The following [slides](https://docs.google.com/presentation/d/10XodYojlW-1iurpUsMoAZknQMS36p7lVIfFZ-Z7V_aY/edit?usp=sharing) provides a summary of the approach.

+### To Dos

+* Implement image augmentation such as flipping images vertically and horizontally to have the model learn the patterns and connections between pixels instead of shapes or orientation of the target class.
+* Implement Intersection Over Union (IOU) metric to measure performance of model on semantic segmentation.

 ### Setup
 ##### Frameworks and Packages
 Make sure you have the following is installed: